fbsamples/sdstudio/README.md

 All instruction is in the notebook.

 ## Authors
-Github loginss of authors: irumata (main author), teytaud, mzameshina, mathuvu, artemru
+Main author for this project is Nikolai Kniazev (irumata) Github logins of authors: irumata, teytaud, mzameshina, mathuvu, artemru

 ## License
 MIT License